 NO.2 SECURITY FORCES SQUADRON

-Providing High Threat Response and specialised reaction force capabilities, 2 Security Forces (2SECFOR) Squadron plays a pivotal role in protecting Air Force to project air and space power
+Providing close combat and specialised reaction force capabilities, 2 Security Forces (2SECFOR) Squadron plays a pivotal role in protecting Air Force personnel and assets, to project air and space

-as part of the joint force.
+power as part of the integrated force.

-The squadron originated with the creation of a defence pool in the Netherlands East Indies towards the end of 1944.
+The squadron originated with the creation of a Defence Pool in the Netherlands East Indies towards the end of 1944.
 Defence Pool's role was to provide close protection of RAAF installations under the command of the First Tactical Air Force.
-From this start, 2SECFOR has built a distinguished heritage of battle honours and contributions to operations; from World War II, on Morotai Island, Malaysia, Brunei, Borneo, Indonesia and the Philippines, through deployment in the Vietnam War, then to East Timor in 2000 (receiving a unit meritorious citation), and more recently, operations in Sumatra, Iraq, Afghanistan, Pakistan, Solomon Islands and Papua New Guinea.
-As the high threat reaction squadron, 2SECFOR is equipped with armoured Bushmaster and Hawkei Protected Mobility Vehicles and Ultra-Light Tactical All-Terrain Vehicles to enhance air base mobility capabilities.
+From this start, 2SECFOR has built a distinguished heritage of battle honours and contributions to operations; from World War II, on Morotai Island, Malaysia, Brunei, Borneo, Indonesia and the Philippines, through deployment in the Vietnam War, then to East Timor in 2000 (receiving a unit meritorious citation).
+Recent operations include Sumatra, Iraq, Afghanistan, Pakistan, Solomon Islands and Papua New Guinea.
+As a specialised close combat unit, 2SECFOR is equipped with armoured Bushmaster and Hawkei Protected Mobility Vehicles and Ultra-Light Tactical All-Terrain Vehicles to enhance air base mobility capabilities.
 The squadron continues in the proud traditions of its past while continuously evolving to be ready and meet emerging threat challenges.
-Employing a mix of close combatant and protective security experts trained to operate in high threat environments, it provides the Air Force with agile security and combat options throughout the threat spectrum.
-2SECFOR is ready to protect air operations against any adversary, anytime at any airfield.
+It employs a mix of close combatant and protective security experts trained to operate in high threat environments.
+It provides the Air Force with agile security and combat options throughout the threat spectrum.
+2SECFOR is ready to protect air operations against any adversary, anytime, at any airfield.